 - 5. Enter any required Modification settings, such as stripping or appending prefixes or postfixes to the number pattern, and click Create. - 6.
-Under Call Handling, click New.

-- 7. Set the appropriate Schedule, Action, and Outgoing trunk and/or Caller ID modification for your dial plan requirements, to determine the call handling action for the numbers matching the configured number pattern. - 8.
+Under Call Handling, click New. - 7.
+Set the appropriate Schedule, Action, and Outgoing trunk and/or Caller ID modification for your dial plan requirements, to determine the call handling action for the numbers matching the configured number pattern. - 8.
 Click Create, and Create again to finish configuring the Sending Rule.

-General fax settings
+Configuring general fax settings

 - 1. Go to Call Feature > Fax > Setting. - 2.
 Enter a System station ID and System fax header that shows on each fax sent from the FortiVoice unit. - 3.
-Under T.38 Fax, determine whether the FortiVoice unit will resend a T.38 invite if the remote end is unresponsive, and whether the FortiVoice will fallback to G.711 mode if T.38 communication fails.
-A T.38 fax requires significantly less bandwidth, and helps mitigate packet loss. - 4.
+You can adjust the Maximum Transmission Rate and Minimum Transmission Rate. - 4.
+The Enable T.30 ECM (error correction mode) is enabled by default.
+This mode can detect and correct errors in the fax page data to make the fax transmission successful. - 5.
+Under T.38 Fax, determine whether the FortiVoice unit will resend a T.38 invite if the remote end is unresponsive, and whether the FortiVoice will fallback to G.711 mode if T.38 communication fails. - A T.38 fax requires significantly less bandwidth, and helps mitigate packet loss. - 6.
 T.38 uses UDP Transport Layer (UDPTL) as its transport protocol.
-Enter the start and end ports. - 5.
-Under Send Queue, set Max retry times to the maximum number of times the FortiVoice unit will attempt to resend a fax if the fax is unable to be sent due to busy lines. - 6.
-Set a Retry interval and Wait time for an answer to the duration of time in seconds that the FortiVoice unit will wait between retries and the wait time for a "go-ahead" signal from the fax receiving terminal. - 7.
+Enter the start and end ports. - 7.
+Under Send Queue, set Max retry times to the maximum number of times the FortiVoice unit will attempt to resend a fax if the fax is unable to be sent due to busy lines. - 8.
+Set a Retry interval to the duration of time in seconds that the FortiVoice unit will wait between retries. - 9.
+Set a Wait time for an answer to the wait time for a "go-ahead" signal from the fax receiving terminal. - 10.
 Click Apply.